Turntables / Record Players

 There is a lot of rubbish out there at the lower end of the market, and don't get us started on shops that sell turntables but don't bother stocking replacement needles!

-The LP60 is the best entry level record player we could find.
-It's got a way better needle than most decks around this price range.
+The LP60x is the best entry level record player we could find (and how we got into AT :)

-Modeled after the famous SL1200, this baby is crammed with features, most notably a pitch control (lots of fun), USB capability (plus free recording software) and both line and phono outputs, so it will plug into almost anything.
+Modelled after the famous SL1200, this manual turntable is crammed with features, most notably a pitch control (lots of fun), USB capability (plus free recording software) and both line and phono outputs, so it will plug into almost anything.

 It has a removable headshell which means you can upgrade the cartridge if you go fall down that particular rabbit hole, plus the adjustable tone arm means it's kinder to your records in the long run.